feathersjs/docs/guides/react.md

 ## Rendering and authenticating

 The chat application is set up to redirect from `login.html` to our `chat.html` page on successful login.
-This means that we already know what user is logged in so we just have to call [app.authenticate](../authentication/client.md) to authenticate that user.
+The Feathers server has already authenticated the user with email and password and put a JWT in a cookie.
+Feathers client detects this token for us so we just have to call [app.authenticate](../authentication/client.md) to authenticate that user using the token.
 Once authenticated successfully we render the main layout with the `ChatApp` component:

 ```html
 app.authenticate().then(() => {